-This VSA tells the switch to trust or not to trust the VLAN:ISID binding requests coming from the FA client when the port is in EAP/NEAP mode.
+This VSA tells the switch to trust or not to trust the VLAN:ISID binding requests coming from an FA client when the port is in EAP/NEAP mode.

-- 0 or Not sent, No FA Client VLAN:ISID binding request is trusted - 1, All FA Client VLAN:ISID binding requests are trusted - 2, Some FA Client VLAN:ISID binding requests are trusted (based on VSA Fabric-Attach-Client-Trusted-Binding) - Extreme-Fabric-Attach-Client-Trusted-Binding
+- Extreme-Fabric-Attach-Client-Trust = 0 or Not sent: No FA Client VLAN:ISID binding request is trusted. - Extreme-Fabric-Attach-Client-Trust = 1: All FA Client VLAN:ISID binding requests are trusted. - Extreme-Fabric-Attach-Client-Trust = 2: Some FA Client VLAN:ISID binding requests are trusted (based on the VSA Fabric-Attach-Client-Trusted-Binding). - Extreme-Fabric-Attach-Client-Trusted-Binding